DoctorWhat7u/ps-gallery/readme.md

  - Convert the list items to ionic cards.
  - Get unit tests - note the ones present are the product of the Ionic PWA starter boilerplate.
  - Some CSS transitions would be nice.
+ - Virtual scrolling would help performance although with such a short list of images its not yet an issue.